 Register 0x1e, bits 7:5, contain the output multiplexer override value.
-The values of this three-bit field and the corresponding meanings of each are shown in Table 6.
+The values of this three-bit field and the corresponding meanings of each are shown in Table 4.

-Table 6.
+Table 4.
 Output Multiplexer Override Settings

-Bit Field Value Output Multiplexer Setting Comments 0x7 Mute Default when no signal is present or when the retimer is unlocked 0x6 N/A Invalid Setting 0x5 10 MHz Clock Internal 10 MHz clock Clock frequency may not be precise, There is no production test coverage for this and is only use for testing.
-0x4 PRBS Generator PRBS Generator must be enabled to output PRBS sequence 0x3 VCO Q-Clock Register 0x09, bit 4, and register 0x1e, bit 0, must be set to enable the VCO Q-Clock.
-There is no production test coverage for this and is only use for testing.
-0x2 VCO I-Clock There is no production test coverage for this and is only use for testing.
-0x1 Retimed Data Default when the retimer is locked 0x0 Raw Data Bypass the CDR, output is not retimed and must set bit 5 of register 0x09 and bit 7 of 0x3F.
+BIT FIELD VALUE OUTPUT MULTIPLEXER SETTING COMMENTS 0x7 Mute Default when no signal is present or when the retimer is unlocked 0x6 N/A Invalid Setting 0x5 10 MHz Clock Internal 10 MHz clock Clock frequency may not be precise 0x4 PRBS Generator PRBS Generator must be enabled to output PRBS sequence 0x3 VCO Q-Clock Register 0x09, bit 4, and register 0x1e, bit 0, must be set to enable the VCO Q-Clock 0x2 VCO I-Clock 0x1 Retimed Data Default when the retimer is locked 0x0 Raw Data

 If the output multiplexer is not overridden, that is, if bit 5 of register 0x09 is not set, then the value in register 0x1e, bits 7:5, controls the output produced when the retimer has a signal at its input, but is not locked to it.
 The default value for this bit field, 0x7, causes the retimer output to mute when the retimer is not locked to an input signal.
-Writing a value of 0x0 to this bit field, for example, will cause the retimer to output raw data (not retimed) when it is not locked to its input signal.
+Writing a value of 0x0 to this bit field, for example, will cause the retimer to output raw data when it is not locked to its input signal.

-Set the override bit to 1, bit 5 of register 0x09, will cause the retimer to output the value selected by the bit field in register 0x1e, bits 7:5.
-In the raw data mode (CDR is bypassed), the register 0x3F, bit 7 should be set to 1, this will disable the fast cap re-search which stops the output from powering down (muting) during raw mode.
+Setting the override bit, bit 5 of register 0x09, will cause the retimer to output the value selected by the bit field in register 0x1e, bits 7:5, even when the retimer is locked.

-When no signal is present at the input to the selected channel of the DS110DF410 the signal detect circuitry will power down the channel.
+When no signal is present at the input to the selected channel of the DS100DF410 the signal detect circuitry will power down the channel.
 This includes the output driver which is therefore muted when no signal is present at the input.
-If you want to get an output when no signal is present at the input, for example to enable a freerunning PRBS sequence, the first step is to override the signal detect.
+If you want to get an output when no signal is present at the input, for example to enable a free-running PRBS sequence, the first step is to override the signal detect.
 In order to force the signal detect on, set bit 7 and clear bit 6 of channel register 0x14.
 Even if there is no signal at the input to the channel, the channel will be enabled.
 If the channel was disabled before, the current drain from the supply will increase by 100-150 mA depending upon the other channel settings in the device.
 This increased current drain indicates that the channel is now enabled.